-Arguably the best hamstring exercise out there, it also involves active hip extension.
+Arguably the best hamstring moves out there, these also involves active hip extension.
 Start bending forward with your back straight and legs slightly bent for comfort.
 Squeeze your glutes and hamstrings as you bring them forward to lift your upper body until you’re standing.
-We recommend first trying this exercise out with very light weights so you can perfect the movement before trying to lift heavier weights.
+We recommend first trying these exercises out with body weight then progressing to resistance bands or free weights.

-While this exercise is often done at a gym with equipment, you can also do it at home with an exercise ball.
+While this exercise is often done at a gym with equipment, you can also do it at home with an exercise ball or even with resistance bands.
 Lay on your back with your heels on the ball in front of you.
 Roll the ball towards your body while bending your knees and lifting your hips.
 Make sure to give your hamstrings a good squeeze!
 This exercise also works on your balance.

 Yes, even a classic squat can help you build your hamstrings up!
 Just make sure to activate your hamstrings and don’t be shy to add some weight to the exercise.
 Once again, our Better Band would be a fantastic addition to this movement.

 When it comes to stretching the hamstrings, we recommend using dynamic and active stretches.
-Specifically, sketches that engage your body and consider the position of your knees, legs and hips while you stretch.
+Specifically, stretches that require you to engage your body and consider the position of your legs, hips and back while you stretch.
 Check out this simple active hamstring stretch using a resistance band.

 The next time you’re in a movement flow, at the gym, or on the mat stretching, make sure to give your hamstrings some love.
 They will thank you for it!